 Class 11 Science NCERT Solutions for Chapter 5 Laws of Motion

-Q1.What is the direction and magnitude of the net force working on
+Q1.Give the magnitude and direction of the net force acting on

 ( a ) a hovercraft moving at a constant speed of 20 km/h on a rough road,